a_skyline2

 1931

-Ellergreen became a Technical High School in 1948, then amalgamated with Abbotsford Rd in 1967 to form Ellergreen Comprehensive.
+Ellergreen became a Technical Commercial High School in 1948; children had to pass an examination to be admitted (thanks to Mrs KEMP for this information).
+Later on Ellergreen amalgamated with Abbotsford Rd in 1967 to form Ellergreen Comprehensive.
 It closed in 1991.
 The building was then used by Clubmoor until being adapted as an Early Years Centre.
+There is now a new building.

 Emanuel CE